I’ve updated this guide on 6 November 2020

 - Household costs like light and heating

-For these reasons most foster carers opt for the simplified method, to make their taxes easier.
+For these reasons many foster carers opt for the simplified method, to make their taxes easier and avoid keeping receipts.

 Allowable Expenses for Self-Employed Foster Carers